 Inspiration & Process

-My work has been shown at the Golden Arts Council Gallery, BC Festival of the Arts, Textile Arts Center Gallery in Brooklyn THIS Gallery in Vancouver and currently in the online gallery Artterra.
-I have a diploma in fashion design with a focus on textile arts - surface design and weaving.
+Marissa's artwork has been exhibited at the Golden Arts Council Gallery, BC Festival of the Arts, Textile Arts Center Gallery in Brooklyn THIS Gallery in Vancouver and Arterra.
+She holds a fashion design diploma specializing in textile arts, surface design, and weaving.

 Land & Sustainability

-My grandmother’s stewardship of the Columbia Valley Wetlands influences me to think about the materials I use and the waste I produce.
-My practice increasingly considers the sustainability of the source, processing, and waste of materials.
+Marissa's grandmother’s stewardship of the Columbia Valley Wetlands influences her to think about the materials she uses.
+Her practice increasingly considers the sustainability of the source, processing, and disposal of art materials.

 "I live and create on the traditional, ancestral and unceeded territory of the Coast Salish peoples, Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations who have cared for these lands since time immemorial.
 I recognize that the Indian Act and residential schools stripped indigenous peoples of their culture and outlawed their traditions.
 The Indigenous Arts Collective of Canada is a vibrant community of artists, I encourage you to take a look!"